URseismology/FADER/README.md

 This package provides `MatLab` codes for a systematic data-driven approach, using autocorrelation and homomorphic analysis, to solve the twin problem of detection and elimination of reverberations without a priori knowledge of the elastic structure of the reverberant layers.
+Please refer to `Manual.pdf` for a complete description on how to use the package.

 ### Citation
 If you use `FADER` in your work, please cite: